bretth/woven/docs/tutorial.rst

 Tutorial
 ========

-A simple project is the best way to illustrate how to get started with woven.
+A simple django project is the best way to illustrate how to get started with woven (and django)

 Starting the project
 --------------------